Unpicking the assumptions underneath our visions and theories of change

 The more often you repeat something, the more likely it is that the idea sticks.
 For example, the most active ‘Feel the Bern’ supporters distributed thousands of messages describing Hillary Clinton as a neoliberal evil that had to be avoided at all costs.
 This seems to have influenced many of the millions of young activists who gathered around Bernie Sanders’ U.S. presidential candidacy.

 The signs from the Degrowth Conference have now been removed from the walls of the portentous building of Corvinus University, and the streets of Budapest emptied from the stalls and the babble of the Degrowth-Week:

 It’s the 500th anniversary of Utopia – what’s yours?

 Four philosophers concluded that the concept of utopia is outdated.
 We don't agree.
 Do you?

 These days public debate is either rude and provocative or it is being censored and contrary opinions are shut down solely on moral grounds–social media being most affected by both extremes.
-Maybe this explains why spaces where thought experiments and free respectful debates are encouraged show great popularity these days.
-This is the case with Germany's largest annual philosophy festival PhilCologne held last week in Cologne.

 Since the early days when we discussed setting up the Smart CSOs Lab, the million-dollar-question has been: Is there any realistic chance that established professional NGOs adopt the key Smart CSOs insights and become effective change agents for the Great Transition?
 Or are these organisations too much stuck in the system and are our efforts to change them doomed to fail?